salihzeki12000/RoomiScraper/readme.md

 ## Acknowledgments

-* Roomiapp.com for not being too strict on bots
+* Roomiapp.com for not policing bots